make-software/dao-contracts/docs-high-level/adding_new_contract.md

     ...
 ```

 `casper_contract_interface` macro generates a lot of code for us.
-Among others is the Caller struct that ease the process
+Among others is the Caller struct that eases the process
 of calling the contract.
 Each contract has a caller struct that we can use like this:

 ```rust